LaunchAcademy/css_and_foundation_frameworks_base/README.md

 CSS frameworks:
 - allow for quicker and easier styling
 - provide a cohesive, semi-polished look right off the bat
-- are super easy to install!
-- help with mobile-friendly layouts

-# CSS Frameworks

-The aim of frameworks in general is to provide a common structure so that developers don’t have to redo it from scratch.

-CSS frameworks:
-- allow for quicker and easier styling
-- provide a cohesive, semi-polished look right off the bat
 - are super easy to install
 - help with mobile-friendly layouts
 - **Nowadays, primary benefit is their easy to use grid-system